 SABR 47: Research Presentations

 Here is the schedule of research presentations for SABR 47, which will be held June 28-July 2, 2017, at the Grand Hyatt New York.
 Full research abstracts and presenter bios can be found below.
+Click on a link below to listen to audio highlights or view PowerPoint slides (where available.)

 Click here to learn more about the SABR 47 poster presentations.